nickpad/mysql-binlog/README.md

 [MySQL binlog][2].

 This is not intended in any way to be put into production.
-Instead it's a starting point for understanding how to configure streaming replication and an easy way of testing configuration changes.
+Instead it's a starting point for understanding how to configure Maxwell and an easy way of testing configuration changes.

 ## Getting started